mzattera/b2fJ/distr/bin/linux/README.md

 # Utilities

 Utilities to create B2JF binaries on linux and macosx.

 The utilities can be used to create c64 binaries that run any platform that supports VICE 3.5 or real C64.

+You can also generate b2fj.prg binary and but it on a online C64 emulator (https://c64emulator.111mb.de/)

-The linux generated binaries only can run on 32-bits platforms.
+The linux generated binaries can only run on 32-bits platforms, or 64-bit with 32-bit libraries installed.

 ## b2fj-go-c64 <File>